TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 6/Judges 6.12.md

 ---

-And the angel of Jehovah appeared unto him, and said unto him, Jehovah is with thee, thou mighty man of valor.
+The angel of Yahweh appeared to him, and said to him, "Yahweh is with you, you mighty man of valor!"